Is Spandex the Same as Polyester Used in Print on Demand?

 Printdoors Expert Views

 “In POD, stretch is a product experience, not just a fiber label.
 High-twist polyester can create natural elasticity through structure, so sellers can deliver comfort, shape retention, and better print consistency without depending on chemical additives.
-At Printdoors, we see this as a smart way to balance performance, speed, and customization for modern eCommerce brands.”
+At Printdoors, we see this as a smart way to balance performance, speed, and customization for modern eCommerce brands.
+Our four core factories—textiles, UV printing, clothing, and samples—enable us to optimize this transition from raw fibers to finished garments, ensuring every drop-shipped item exceeds expectations while maintaining a competitive edge.”

 Conclusion